gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 ++++++++++++

-Networking in OpenStack is quite complex, you have multiple options and you currently have two different implementation to get the network working.
+Networking in OpenStack is quite complex, you have multiple options and you currently have two different, incompatible implementations.

 The newer, feature rich but still unstable is called **Neutron** (previously known as **Quantum**, they renamed it because of Trademark